 I know, I know… I’m a little behind on the trend.
-Everybody has already posted them all over blogworld, but I’m in a creative slump, so I thought I’d just do something – anything – just to get my juices flowing again.
+Everybody has already posted how to make a book page wreath all over blogworld, but I’m in a creative slump, so I thought I’d just do something – anything – just to get my juices flowing again.
 Couple the creative block with the fact that I really, REALLY wanted to make one of these, and it was a good way to push myself to do something new (and it was pretty relaxing, too!)

 I started with a book of Shakespeare plays.
 I found mine at a thrift store for 50 cents a while ago.
 I watched a movie while I rolled the pages up one by one to make it easier when I went to put them on the wreath “form.”
 It took about 1/3 of the book.